1972 North Carolina gubernatorial election

 The 1972 North Carolina gubernatorial election was held on November 7, 1972.
 Republican nominee James Holshouser defeated Democratic nominee Skipper Bowles with 51% of the vote.
-Holshouser thus became the first Republican elected governor of the state in the 20th century.
+Holshouser thus became the first Republican elected governor of the state since 1896.

+This election was also the first time in a century (since the 1872 election) that a Republican candidate won an outright majority of the vote.

 Primary elections

 Primary elections were held on May 6, 1972.